philzook58/philzook58.github.io/_posts/2019-10-14-functors-and-vectors.markdown

 Once we've got the basics down of addition and scalar multiplication, the next thing I want is operations for combining vector spaces.
 Two important ones are the Kronecker product and direct sum.
 In terms of indices, the Kronecker product is a space that is indexed by the cartesian product `(,)` of its input space indices and the direct sum is a space indexed by the `Either` of its input space indices.
 Both are very useful constructs.
 I use the Kronecker product all the time when I want to work on 2D or 3D grids for example.
 If you'll excuse my python, here is a toy 2-D finite difference Laplace equation example.
-We can lift the 1D second derivative matrix $latex K = \partial_x^2 $ using the kronecker product $latex K2 = K \otimes I + I \otimes K$.
+We can lift the 1D second derivative matrix $ K = \partial_x^2 $ using the kronecker product $ K2 = K \otimes I + I \otimes K$.
 The direct sum is useful as a notion of stacking matrices.